ikoujar/flight-right/docs/DB.md

 This Document explains the application database structure:

 ## DB Structure

-We are using the database to store voting logs only, so it's just a simple mongodb collection contains:
+We are using the database to store voting logs only, so it's just a simple MongoDB collection containing:
-- Voter IP
+- Voter IP `String`
-- Country Code
+- Country Code `String`

+Votes collection:
 ```json
 [
   {